 While he was with Grimethorpe he was encouraged, by Elgar Howarth, to write music.
 One of his first arrangements was “Star Wars”, by John Williams, which soon led to a string of successful and popular arrangements.
 Early on Frank Renton called him: “Ray of the magic pen”, and now, after hundreds of successes, bands regularly play his pieces which range in style from Stravinsky’s “Firebird” to Zappa’s “Dog Breath Variations”.
 Ray has received many accolades and positive reviews for his arranging skills including Joseph Horovitz (“My first choice band arranger”) and Malcolm Arnold (“He’s a genius!”).

 In 1984 (the time of the pit closures) he left Grimethorpe to freelance, having developed a reputation as a stylish conductor and a planner of interesting concert programmes ranging from light music to “avant-garde”.
 The Brass Band World writes: “Ray’s conducting was a joy to behold” and the East Anglian Times says: “superbly controlled with impeccable timing”.
 While the British Bandsman writes: “Ray Farr has mastered the programme art”.
 The critic of Bergen’s Tidende says: “He is an elegant conductor radiating intensity with control who has mastered the art of drawing enormous lines with great dynamic range”

-During this time he appeared as a guest conductor all over Europe most notably with the National Youth Bands of England and Switzerland and several European Gala concerts.
+During this time he appeared as a guest conductor all over Europe most notably with the National Youth Bands of England, Norway and Switzerland and several European Gala concerts.